-We may not be the most spiritual people out there, but we thought we would share a quote by Vietnamese Buddhist monk Thich Nhat Hanh.
-We think it’s very relevant right now during the current Covid-19 crisis.
-Of all the spiritual traditions Buddhism and the wisdom contained in it has often fascinated us most…
+I may not be the most spiritual person, but I thought I would share a quote by Vietnamese Buddhist monk Thich Nhat Hanh after his recent passing.
+Of all the spiritual traditions Buddhism and the wisdom contained in it has often fascinated me the most…

 If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper.
 Without a cloud, there will be no rain; without rain, the trees cannot grow; and without trees, we cannot make paper.